 It is Sunday morning, and you are scrambling to get your kids ready for church.
 Finally, everyone is seated and ready for worship to begin…on your couch.
 Surprisingly, no one is paying attention.
 How do you get your kids to focus for online worship??

-How to get your kids to take worship at home seriously?
+How to get your kids to take church at home seriously?
 We may be worshipping at home rather than physically with our church family for many reasons.
 Occasionally, snow days will cancel church services.

 Other times, we are traveling on vacation and want to still worship with our home church on Sunday morning.
 Perhaps sickness is what is keeping your family at home.
+Whatever the reason, we have to be intentional to help our children get spiritually ready for online church.

 Whatever reason keeps you from being physically at church, you have conquered the biggest first hurdle by making worship a priority.
 It is easy to take a vacation from church, but that choice has powerful negative effects.
 When you prioritize worshipping with other Christians, even when it is challenging to do so, you show your kids the immense value of worship!